acostaldi/CSCE-4433-Hashed-Chat/README.md

-# CSCE4433-Encrypted-Chat
+# CSCE4433-HMAC-RSA-Chat

 Note: This App requires Python and the pycryptodome library to be installed.

-Python based chat app allowing for clients to communicate over a hosted server with options for RSA and AES decryption and encryption.
+Python based chat app allowing for clients to communicate over a hosted server with options for HMAC and RSA Signed verification.

 # Basic Operation: